karatelabs/karate/README.md

 ```

 You can easily select (double-click), copy and paste this `file:` URL into your browser address bar.
 This report is useful for troubleshooting and debugging a test because all requests and responses are shown in-line with the steps, along with error messages and the output of [`print`](#print) statements.
 Just re-fresh your browser window if you re-run the test.

+### Dry Run
+This will give you the usual HTML report showing what features will be run, including all steps shown (including comments) so that it can be reviewed.
+Of course the actual time-durations, and logs will be missing, and *everything* will pass.

+The “dry run” report is useful to review the tag "coverage" of what will be run.
+For example you can get a nice feature “coverage” report, provided you have a rich set of tags. e.g. `@smoke @module=one @module=two` etc.

+Note that this mode can be triggered via the command-line by adding `-D` or `--dryrun` to the [`karate.options`](#karateoptions).

 ## Command Line
 Normally in dev mode, you will use your IDE to run a `*.feature` file directly or via the companion 'runner' JUnit Java class.
 When you have a 'runner' class in place, it would be possible to run it from the command-line as well.